We’re creating a strong foundation on which to build an amazing future. In other words, we want to be more awesome for

 We are reimagining our planetarium, one of the largest in the entire Pacific Northwest, to become a community asset capable of showing immersive educational shows, visualizing complex data, instructing a diversity of higher education curriculum, and showcasing community-made digital art and 360 degree films.
 Our updated planetarium will also include new seating, theatrical lighting, and laser show equipment.

 The Richard P. Haugland Fund of the Oregon Community Foundation matched community donations of $60,000 for new, state-of-the-art planetarium equipment.

 We value sustainability!
-Imagine a 32.5 kW solar array on our roof that offsets over 52,000 lbs of CO2 every year – the equivalent to planting 663 trees yearly!
+Imagine a 32.5 kW solar array onsite that offsets over 52,000 lbs of CO2 every year – the equivalent to planting 663 trees yearly!
 Utility cost-savings will go directly toward our educational programs.

 We’ve partnered with Everybody Solar to help us achieve this goal.
 You can learn more here.